codership/documentation/galeracluster/source/startingcluster.rst

 With the hosts prepared, you are ready to initialize the cluster.

-.. seealso:: When migrating from an existing, standalone instance of MySQL, MariaDB or Percona XtraDB to Galera Cluster, there are some additional steps that you must take.
+.. note:: **See Also**: When migrating from an existing, standalone instance of MySQL, MariaDB or Percona XtraDB to Galera Cluster, there are some additional steps that you must take.
 For more information on what you need to do, see :doc:`migration`.

 -------------------------------------